HANKSOONG/image-repair-and-restoration-/README.md

 ## Dataset of Images

-The main training for this project is performed using the GOPRO dataset, which can be accessed at https://seungjunnah.github.io/Datasets/gopro.
+The main training for this project is performed using the GOPRO\_Large dataset, which can be accessed at https://seungjunnah.github.io/Datasets/gopro.

 Additionally, data augmentation is applied during the deblurring phase using the Real-World Blur Dataset, available at http://cg.postech.ac.kr/research/realblur/.